ipfabric/docs/docs/overview/faq.md

 A: The IP Fabric platform collects data from the network on a regular basis to provide in-depth analytics.
 The output of the data collection is a digital snapshot of the entire network at the time of discovery.
 But IP Fabric does not monitor the network in real-time.

-**Q:** Why use an analytical platform, isn't my monitoring suite enough?
+**Q:** Why use an analytical platform, isn't our monitoring suite enough?

 A: Monitoring tools are still crucial to your network operations processes; raised alerts and alarms will let engineers know there is something to be assessed or investigated.